-Carrie Underwood Explained Her Accident & The Way Her Injuries Happened Was Terrifyingly Simple
+Carrie Underwood Explained Exactly How Her Injuries Happened & It Was Terrifyingly Simple

 Carrie Underwood is opening up even more about the terrifying injury that caused her to take a step back from the spotlight.
 As Hollywood Life noted, Carrie Underwood discussed more details about her injuries during her time on The Bobby Bones podcast.
 The singer was not afraid to explain exactly what happened with the stressful ordeal she went through.

 In November 2017, Underwood fell, which caused her injuries.
 But, on the podcast, she shared more details about how the unfortunate moment went down.
 While on the podcast, she explained, "I fell down … I was taking the dogs out ...
 And I just, I tripped."
 The singer continued, "There was one step and I didn’t let go of the leashes.
 Priorities!
 So, that’s why my left hand is fine.
 But, I went to catch myself and I just missed a step.
 If I had fallen anywhere else I would’ve been perfectly fine.
 But, there was one step that messed everything up.”

 She went on to say that she thought that the accident only left her with a busted lip, but that was obviously not the case.
 As she previously mentioned to her fans in January, her fall left her with over 40 stitches on her face and a broken right wrist, per E!
 News.